DanieSteenkamp/StyleStopSix/README.md

 # StyleStopSix
-Merchello 2.0 buidl with Bazaar
+Merchello 2.0 build with Bazaar